finos/vuu/README.md

 ## The Realtime View Server

 Welcome.
-We maintain a docusaurus book containing all the details of the project.
+We maintain a docusaurus site containing all the details of the project.
 Why not get started there:

 https://vuu.finos.org/docs/introduction/intro